Center City Philadelphia is a little bit brighter thanks to holiday family-friendly traditions all within walking distance. And, all for free!

 Comcast Holiday Spectacular runs daily on the hour from 10 a.m. to 8 p.m. from Thanksgiving through New Year’s Day (excluding 5 p.m. on work days).
 Use the hashtag #Spectacular to share your photos and experiences of the show.
 (Comcast is the parent company of NBC10.)

 After your visit to the Comcast Center, head towards the Christmas Village at LOVE Park.
 Now a tradition, the German-style Christmas market features dozens of merchants in wooden decorative booths with holiday gifts, ornaments and crafts for sale as well as the city's holiday tree.
 The market goes from 11 a.m. to 7 p.m.
 Sunday through Thursday and until 8 p.m. on Friday and Saturday from Thanksgiving through Dec.
 28.

 After leaving LOVE Park head to the other side of City Hall for the annual Holiday Light Show in the main area of Macy's in Center City.

-The "Christmas Pageant of Lights," a holiday tradition since 1956, includes about 100,000 LED lights, the majestic sound of the Wanamaker organ and holiday favorite songs from Frosty the Snowman, the Nutcracker and more.
+The "Macy's Christmas Light Show," a holiday tradition since 1956, includes about 100,000 LED lights, the majestic sound of the Wanamaker organ and holiday favorite songs from Frosty the Snowman, Jingle Bell Rock and more.

 On your way out of the store be sure to check out the traditional holiday windows outside Macy's -- where the first Christmas window displays happened back in the 1870s.